Zytronium/atlas-higher_level_programming/README.md

 Starting with the basics of python, this repository covers many higher level concepts, including high level programming languages (like Python), object-oriented programming (OOP), databases, docker, and web development.
-The larger projects in this trimester are all parts of a single project: AirBnB Clone.
+The larger projects in this trimester, except teh Hack Sprint, are all parts of a single project: AirBnB Clone.
 Some projects in this trimester are not in this repository, but are still linked below.

 ---
 If you are another student reading this, and are here to copy and cheat, here's